shubham5538/bookshelf/README.md

 1. Clone this repository: git clone https://github.com/shubham5538/bookshelf.git
 2. Install dependencies: npm install
 3. Configure your database settings in app.js.
+4. Change the directorie in bookshelf (frontend) by using this command -    cd bookshelf
+5. Change the directorie in Backend (backend) by using this command  -      cd backend
-4. Run the application: npm start
+6. Run the application: npm start for frontend as well as backend
-5. Open your browser and visit: http://localhost:3000
+7. Open your browser and visit: http://localhost:3000

 # Author